 Well.
 That’s what I thought.

-LocalBanya.com, the company flaunting it’s business on the front page of TOI had to shut shop in 2016.
+LocalBanya.com, the company flaunting its business on the front page of TOI had to shut shop in 2016.
 They said it was temporary.
-If rumors are to be believed, they have run out of cash.
+If rumours are to be believed, they too have run out of cash.

 The company was backed by multiple VCs and had raised an undisclosed amount of funding.

 the founder of company Karan Mehrotra said, “We are working on building a new platform.
-People can conjecture, but we will, in a couple of weeks, come out with statement on why localBanya shut operations and what we plan to do next.””
+People can conjecture, but we will, in a couple of weeks, come out with a statement on why localBanya shut operations and what we plan to do next.”

 Recently PepperTap, the 25 Million USD backed decided to shut shop.